LLNL/units/docs/index.rst

     :target: https://github.com/GMLC-TDC/HELICS-src/blob/master/LICENSE

 The :ref:`Introduction` is a discussion about the why? and How the library came together and a generally what it does and how it was tested.
-The installation guide is a discussion about linking and using the library, and the User guide is the how-to about how to use the software library.
+The :ref:`Installation and Linking` guide is a discussion about linking and using the library, and the :ref:`User Guide` is the how-to about how to use the software library.
+For the details see :ref:`Details`  and to try out some of the string conversions check out :ref:`Units on the Web`

 .. toctree::
    :maxdepth: 1